scratchfoundation/scratch-link/Documentation/BluetoothLE.md

-# Bluetooth LE Device Protocol
+# Bluetooth LE Peripheral Protocol

-This document describes the proposed communication protocol used by a Scratch Extension (or the extension framework) to communicate with a Bluetooth Low Energy (BLE) peripheral's GATT interface using the Scratch Device Manager (SDM).
+This document describes the communication protocol used by a Scratch Extension (or the extension framework) to communicate with a Bluetooth Low Energy (BLE) peripheral's GATT interface using Scratch Link.
 This document builds on the "Network Protocol" document describing the portions of the protocol common to all peripheral types.

-## Proposed Interface (Scratch Extension to Scratch Device Manager)
+## Communication Interface (Scratch Extension to Scratch Link)

-In general, BLE support in the SDM is patterned after BLE support in Web bluetooth.
+In general, BLE support in Scratch Link is patterned after BLE support in Web bluetooth.
 The Web Bluetooth specification can be found here: https://webbluetoothcg.github.io/web-bluetooth/

-### Initiating Communication with SDM
+### Initiating Communication with Scratch Link

-For BLE connections, an extension connects to the SDM’s WebSocket server at the path "/scratch/ble".
+For BLE connections, an extension connects to Scratch Link’s WebSocket server at the path "/scratch/ble".

 ### Initial State